Rejuvenation of Hay & Pasture

 • a mismatch of forage species to desired production type, whether pasture, hay or mixed use

-• long-term mismanagement (e.g., poor timing of grazing, overutilization, inadequate rest periods that results in loss of desirable species.
+• long-term mismanagement (e.g., poor timing of grazing or harvesting, overutilization, inadequate rest periods)

-Often it is a combination of these factors that results in a significant decline in hay or pasture production.
+Often it is a combination of these factors that results in a significant decline in hay or pasture production and loss of desirable species.

-Deciding Whether to Rejuvenate or Not
+Deciding to Rejuvenate a Forage Stand

-cattle on grass
+Charolais cattle on grass

 The first step in deciding whether to rejuvenate a forage stand is comparing the potential productivity with the current status of the pasture or hayfield.
 This will help determine if, and what, improvements or management changes are needed.